jeroenflvr/streaming-csv-processor/README.md

     - add 2 fields (timestamp, filename)
 - [x] write to KStream (append)
 - [x] write to KTable (upsert) (including stateTopic)
+- [ ] on failure, write topic to DeadLetter Topic
 - [ ] sink to db
 - [ ] sink to delta table on s3
 - [ ] call api
+- [ ] API to manage failed messages: list, resubmit
+- [ ] API to replay messages

 - [ ] ...